Robust Probabilistic Temporal Logics: Robust PCTL

 \begin{corollary} \rpctl is at least as expressive as \pctl. \end{corollary}

 Let us briefly discuss the other inclusion, e.g., is \rpctl strictly more expressive than \pctl?
-This is true for the nonprobabilistic setting, where \rctl (robust \ctl) is strictly more expressive than \ctl, as $\reval_\dtmcsymbol(s_\initmark,\forall\Boxdot{p}) \succeq 0011$ holds if and only if $p$ holds infinitely often on every path starting in $s$.
-This property cannot be expressed in \ctl~\cite{bk}.
-However, the analogous property \myquot{$p$ holds infinitely often with probability one} can be expressed in \pctl~\cite{bk} (say, when considering finite \dtmc's), relying on the fact that a path ends up with probability one in a bottom strongly-connected component.
-We leave open the question whether similar arguments are sufficient to show that \rpctl can be embedded into \pctl (w.r.t.\ finite \dtmc's).
+This is true for the non-probabilistic setting, where \rctl (robust \ctl) is strictly more expressive than \ctl~\cite{rctljournal}, as $\reval_\dtmcsymbol(s_\initmark,\forall\Boxdot{p}) \succeq 0111$ holds iff $p$ holds at all but finitely many positions of every path starting in $s$.
+This property cannot be expressed in \ctl~\cite[Theorem 6.21]{bk}.
+However, the analogous property \myquot{$p$ holds at all but finitely many positions often with probability one} can be expressed in \pctl~\cite[Theorem 10.48]{bk} (when considering finite {\dtmc}s), relying on the fact that a path ends up with probability one in a bottom strongly-connected component.
+We leave open the question whether similar arguments are sufficient to show that \rpctl can be embedded into \pctl (w.r.t.\ finite {\dtmc}s).